-Command Option Description ci Checks in revisions.
-Stores the contents of a working file in the corresponding RCS-file as a new revision. -u or -1 Using one of these options prevents a working file from being deleted at checkin time. -r Assigns a revision number to the file being checked in. -k Searches the checked-in file for identification markers, and assigns them to new revisions. co Checks out revisions.
-Retrieves revisions according to revision number, date, author, and state attributes.
-Always expands the identification markers (keywords). -1 Locks the revision during file checkout to prevent overlapping modifications if several people work on the same file. ident Extracts the identification markers from a file and prints them.
-The identification markers (keywords) are always expanded by co. rcs Changes RCS-file attributes.
-Changes (as an administrative operation) access lists, modifies file locking attributes, sets state attributes and symbolic revision numbers, changes the description, and deletes revisions.
-A revision can only be deleted if it is not the fork of a side branch. -L Sets the strict file locking mode.
+Command Description 1 ci Checks in r the corresp revisions.
+Stores the contents of a working file in onding RCS-file as a new revision.
+Option Description -u or -1 Using one of these options prevents a working file from being deleted at checkin time. -r Assigns a revision number to the file being checked in. -k Searches the checked-in file for identification markers, and assigns them to new revisions. co number, da revisions.
+Retrieves revisions according to revision te, author, and state attributes.
+Always expands cation markers (keywords).
+Option Description -1 Locks the revision during file checkout to prevent overlapping modifications if several people work on the same file. ident e identification markers from a file and prints them.
+The on markers (keywords) are always expanded by co. rcs operation) a state attrib description, CS-file attributes.
+Changes (as an administrative access lists, modifies file locking attributes, sets outes and symbolic revision numbers, changes the and deletes revisions.
+A revision can only be to is not the fork of a side branch.
+Option Description -L Sets the strict file locking mode.
 This means that the owner of an RCS-file must lock the file at checkin.
-This default is determined by the system administrator. - U Sets the nonstrict file locking mode.
+This default is determined by the system administrator. -U Sets the nonstrict file locking mode.
 This means that the owner of the file does not need to lock the file at checkin.
-This default is determined by the system administrator. rcsclean Cleans your working directory.
-Removes working files that were checked out but never changed. rcsdiff Compares two revisions and prints out their differences, using the diff command.
-One of the revisions compared can be checked out.
-This command is useful for finding out about changes.
+This default is determined by the system administrator.

+rcsclean Cleans your working directory.
+Removes working files that were checked out but never changed.